Run-J/GitDemo/README.md

 # Git Demo Repo
-This is a demo app for the GIt course.
+This is a sample app for the GIt course.

 ## Roadmap
  * Add new features